-Needless to say, both the clergy (who had lots of wealth at the time) and the Florentine’s had enough of his outbursts not only excommunicated him, but set fire to he and two of his fellow friars.
+Needless to say, both the clergy (who had lots of wealth at the time) and the Florentines had enough of his outbursts and not only excommunicated him but set fire to him and two of his fellow friars.

 You will find a replica of The David (the original is in the Galleria dell’Accademia) by Michelangelo.
 David was appropriated by the Medici family as a way of demonstrating their return to power.

 Fountain of Neptune shows Neptune, whose face resembles that of Cosimo I de Medici, and was meant to be an allusion to the dominion of the Florentines over the seas.

 You will also find an Equestrian Statue of Duke Cosimo I which stands as a way to honor the man who brought Tuscany under Medici military rule.